Pathway: Android Development

-CodePath requires all students to meet the following requirements in order to participate in our Android courses.
+CodePath requires all students to meet the following requirements in order to participate in our Android Development course.

-- Students who will be enrolled in US (Puerto Rico included) college or university within the calendar year
+- You are or will be enrolled in a US (Puerto Rico included) college or university in Spring 2024

 - You can commit to attending classes and labs each week and completing 2-4 hours of work outside class time